phasorpy/phasorpy/README.md

 in the form of bug reports, bug fixes, feature implementations, documentation, datasets, and enhancement proposals are welcome.

-This software project is supported in part by the [Essential Open Source Software for Science (EOSS)](https://chanzuckerberg.com/eoss/) program at
+This software project was supported in part by the [Essential Open Source Software for Science (EOSS)](https://chanzuckerberg.com/eoss/) program at
 [Chan Zuckerberg Initiative](https://chanzuckerberg.com/).